DANSAG95/sales-analytics/README.md

 The analysis combines PostgreSQL and Power BI with the workflow going from data preparation and SQL analysis to dashboard development and business recommendations.

-The goal is highligh the main drivers of revenue and profitability while showing how business performance can vary depending on country, product, category, customer, sales channel, and store size.
+The goal is highlight the main drivers of revenue and profitability while showing how business performance can vary depending on country, product, category, customer, sales channel, and store size.

 ## Business Questions: